JayWood/the-seo-framework/readme.txt

 Not all planned features made it into 2.6.0.

 * WP.me shortlink integration.
-* Article modified time output can now be adjusted, just like the sitemap timing options.
+* Article modified time output options, just like the Sitemap time output options.
 * Per page title additions options (reverse of Global Settings).
 * The SEO Bar options.
 * Canonical SEO (URL scheme options).
 * Twitter card plugin detection and subtle notification of such.
-* Image Description is now used as an excerpt for the attachment's page meta descriptions.
+* Image Description as an excerpt for the attachment's page meta descriptions.
 * Author SEO (Title, Description, Twitter, Facebook, Google+, etc.).
-* Jetpack Sitemap detection.

 **Detailed log:**